Liouville first passage percolation: geodesic length exponent is strictly larger than 1 at high temperatures: Multi-scale analysis on the hierarchical structure of the path

-In fact, we regard each box in $\BD_{K^{j-2}}$ as an end-box of paths in $\SL_j$, and we classify $\SL_j$ via end-boxes.
-The main goal in this subsection is to show $\D_P$'s for paths with a fixed pair of end-boxes are uniformly small (see Proposition~\ref{Prop.Lemma1}).
+We would like to mention that for each $P \in \SL_j$, $\D_P$ relies on the field $\eta_{j-1}$ since $P^{(i)} \in \SL_{j-1}$ for all $i \in [d_P]$.
+In what follows, we will often deal with tame paths $P$'s with fixed endpoints, so that $\D_P$'s rely on the Gaussian field in a local region.
+Concretely, we will regard each box in $\BD_{K^{j-2}}$ as an end-box of paths in $\SL_j$ so that we can classify $\SL_j$ via end-boxes.
+The main goal of this section is to show that $\D_P$'s for tame paths $P$'s with endpoints lying in a fixed pair of end-boxes are uniformly small (see Proposition~\ref{Prop.Lemma1}).
 Later, we will use \eqref{Eq.Xindpt} and employ a large deviation estimate to prove Proposition~\ref{Lem.Lemma3}, via counting possible pairs of end-boxes.
+Define